phatnt99/Flaravel/README.md

 ### Blade with Form Collective - 29/5/2020
 - Make flower catalog (catalog.blade.php) using Form Collective
 - Create, Update using Form Collective
+### Fix bug and learn Eloquent ORM - 2/6/2020
+- Fix filter data of FlowerCatalog from FlowerTransformer
+- Transforming set of data using custom function